leonard-seydoux/covseisnet/_sources/auto_examples/plot_example_d3_constant_velocity_loc.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 136-138
+GENERATED FROM PYTHON SOURCE LINES 136-145

 Calculate travel times
 ----------------------

+We calculate the travel times of the seismic waves between the stations using the class :class:`~covseisnet.travel_times.TravelTimes`.
+We use a constant velocity model with a velocity of 3.5 km/s, assuming that the S-waves will dominate the seismic records.
+We then calculate the differential travel times between the stations using the class :class:`~covseisnet.travel_times.DifferentialTravelTimes`.

 ..
-GENERATED FROM PYTHON SOURCE LINES 138-161
+GENERATED FROM PYTHON SOURCE LINES 145-168

 .. code-block:: Python